20 awesome things to do with kids on the Fraser Coast

 Every Thursday the Mary Ann Steam Engine – a replica of the first steam engine built in Queensland – chugs her visitors around Maryborough’s Queens Park.

 Timed to coincide with the Maryborough Heritage Markets, you can make a day out of it by grabbing a bite at a local café or browsing the 120 stalls of local produce, original hand-made crafts, artwork and other unique items.
-(Also takes place on the last Sunday of each month.)

 20. Got a green thumb?